Different Types Of T-shirt Printing Methods: With Details

 - Ideal for longer, medium and shorter runs of prints

 - Produces vibrant which can last the life of your t-shirt

 - Vinyl is less flexible than screen printing inks

 - You’ll need to learn about the software and hardware before using this machine

 - You’ll need special CAD cutters, heat press, and software

 5. Transfer Paper Method:

 The idea behind this technique is transferring the image from one surface to the other, permanently.
+The design is printed on a transfer paper and using the best heat press machine it get transferred to clothes.
 The method was originally used to add decorative details to ceramics.

 Today, it enjoys a wide usage in the t-shirt printing business as well as other garments.
 Unlike all the other methods we’ve discussed above, this technique employs heat and pressure to set the image on your t-shirt.